PcapPlusPlus/pcapplusplus.github.io/docs/install/macos.md

 1. Run `make` or `make all` from PcapPlusPlus main directory
 2. This should compile all libraries, unit-tests and examples
+3. To build the libraries only (without the unit-tests and examples) run `make libs` instead of `make all`
-3. After compilation you can find the libraries, examples, header files and helpful makefiles under the `Dist` directory
+4. After compilation you can find the libraries, examples, header files and helpful makefiles under the `Dist` directory

 ## Installation